Pro-Palestinian encampment established on Philadelphia's Drexel University campus

 The list of demands the Gaza Solidarity Encampment at Drexel is asking the university for includes "divestment from genocide and redistribution of funds toward investments in Palestine, disclosure of material and financial expenses and profits, defense against repression and censorship and an explicit declaration that we are witnessing a genocide," the news release from the coalition reads in part.

-Drexel Palestine Coalition said the encampment in a response to the "Palestinian call for escalations in order to bring the ongoing fast-paced genocide in Gaza to a halt."
+Drexel Palestine Coalition said the encampment is a response to the "Palestinian call for escalations in order to bring the ongoing fast-paced genocide in Gaza to a halt."

 The members of the coalition said they're displeased with Drexel's complicity and "co-op programming with Lockheed Martin, investments in BlackRock, research and exchange programs with Israeli universities and real estate portfolio connections to Israel Bonds."